George H. Brown (producer): Early life

 His father, a pilot in the Royal Flying Corps, was shot down and taken prisoner by the Germans during the First World War.
 He went to live with relatives in Barcelona.
-His mother, Nancy Hambley Hughes, was an actress-singer with the D'Oyly Carte Company.
+His mother, Nancy Hambley Hughes, was a musical theatre singer with the D'Oyly Carte Company.

 Brown worked as a stuntman, bit player, singer and dancer.
-He worked as third assistant director on The House of the Spaniard (1936), and assistant director on Fire Over England (1936).
-He was production assistant on the first three movies for Mayflower Films and married Maureen O'Hara briefly (1939-1941).
+He worked as third assistant director on The House of the Spaniard (1936), and was assistant director on Erich Pommer's Fire Over England (1936).
+After Pommer and Charles Laughton formed their independent film production company, Mayflower Pictures, he became their production assistant, working on all three of their films (Vessel of Wrath (1938), St. Martin's Lane (1938), and Jamaica Inn (1939)).
+In June 1939, he married Maureen O'Hara, who had been under an exclusive contract for a year with Mayflower Pictures and had co-starred in Jamaica Inn; the wedding took place only fifteen hours before she left for Hollywood to film The Hunchback of Notre Dame.
+The pair divorced in 1941, once it was clear that O'Hara had made Hollywood her permanent home.
 Brown then went to work on The Proud Valley (1939).

-During World War two he worked in the RAF Film Unit in the North African desert.
+During World War II, he worked in the RAF Film Unit in the North African desert.

 His breakthrough film as producer was Hotel Sahara (1951) based on his own story for which he raised finance.

+Brown produced two films based on Catherine Cookson novels starring John Gregson, Jacqueline and Rooney.

 He remarried in 1948 to Bettina Kohr who predeceased him in 1998.
 They had a daughter Tina and a son Christopher.